📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Alternative: Medicated Food Method

-For internal infections (dropsy, swim bladder disease, septicemia), Fish Zithro tablets can be crushed and mixed into a small portion of the fish's favorite food — gel food, pellets soaked in water, or frozen bloodworms.
+For internal infections (dropsy, swim bladder disease, septicemia), Bird Zithro tablets can be crushed and mixed into a small portion of the Bird's favorite food — gel food, pellets soaked in water, or frozen bloodworms.
 This delivers the antibiotic directly to the digestive tract for better absorption against internal pathogens.
 Feed the medicated food once daily for 5–7 days.

 Freshwater vs. Saltwater Use

-Fish Zithro works effectively in both freshwater and saltwater environments.
-In reef or saltwater community tanks containing invertebrates or corals, always isolate the affected fish in a hospital tank before treatment to protect sensitive non-fish species.
+Bird Zithro works effectively in both freshwater and saltwater environments.
+In reef or saltwater community tanks containing invertebrates or corals, always isolate the affected Bird in a hospital tank before treatment to protect sensitive non-Bird species.

 Tank Preparation and Water Parameters

-Proper preparation is essential for Fish Zithro to work at full effectiveness.
+Proper preparation is essential for Bird Zithro to work at full effectiveness.
 Many treatment failures trace back to skipped prep steps — not to the medication itself.

 • Remove activated carbon from all filters.
 Carbon adsorbs antibiotics and will strip the azithromycin from the water before it can work.